tatumio/tatum-php/docs/Api/BlockchainAddressesApi.md

 Assign a blockchain address to a virtual account

-<p><b>2 credits per API call</b></p> <p>Assign an existing blockchain address to a virtual account.
-The blockchain address becomes a deposit address associated with this account.</br>Use this API when the <a href="https://apidoc.tatum.io/tag/Account#operation/createAccount" target="_blank">virtual account has no default extended public key</a> (<code>xpub</code>) and deposit addresses are handled manually.</p> <p>You can assign multiple blockchain addresses to one virtual account.
-When you have multiple blockchain addresses assigned to the same virtual account, you aggregate various blockchain transactions from different addresses under a single account.<br/>You can deposit funds from another blockchain address to a deposit address associated with the virtual account, and the funds will be credited to that virtual account.</p> <p><b>Scanning for incoming deposits</b></p> <p>By default, deposit addresses are scanned for incoming deposits.
-Deposit addresses are automatically synchronized with the associated virtual account, and you can see incoming deposits on the virtual account.<br/>Scanning deposit addresses for incoming deposits consumes <b>20 credits per address per day</b>.</p> <p>If you want to be notified about certain events occurring on the deposit addresses, <a href="https://apidoc.tatum.io/tag/Notification-subscriptions#operation/createSubscription" target="_blank">subscribe for notifications</a>.</p>
+**2 credits per API call**

+ Assign an existing blockchain address to a virtual account.
+The blockchain address becomes a deposit address associated with this account.

+Use this API when the <a href="https://apidoc.tatum.io/tag/Account#operation/createAccount" target="_blank">virtual account has no default extended public key</a> (`xpub`) and deposit addresses are handled manually.

+ You can assign multiple blockchain addresses to one virtual account.
+When you have multiple blockchain addresses assigned to the same virtual account, you aggregate various blockchain transactions from different addresses under a single account.

+You can deposit funds from another blockchain address to a deposit address associated with the virtual account, and the funds will be credited to that virtual account.

+ **Scanning for incoming deposits**

+ By default, deposit addresses are scanned for incoming deposits.
+Deposit addresses are automatically synchronized with the associated virtual account, and you can see incoming deposits on the virtual account.

+Scanning deposit addresses for incoming deposits consumes **20 credits per address per day**.

+ If you want to be notified about certain events occurring on the deposit addresses, <a href="https://apidoc.tatum.io/tag/Notification-subscriptions#operation/createSubscription" target="_blank">subscribe for notifications</a>.

 ### Example